 What is the purpose of a eulogy?

 Most funeral services include a eulogy and it’s more than just a pretty speech.
 When it’s written well, the eulogy gives a flavour of the deceased’s personality and journey through life.
-At a time of heightened emotions, the eulogy can also help people to grieve and ease the pain a little.
+At a time of heightened emotions, the eulogy can also ease the pain a little and help people to grieve.

 Why it makes sense to write your own eulogy